MILOUDIAS/FennecOS/README.md

 ### How to do it?

-Basically you just need your rootfs somewhere, in our case is "mnt/lfs" then run `./mkiso.sh mnt/lfs`, make sure you have mounted the FennecOS image using `sudo ./fennecos-build-img.sh --mount` or `sudo ./fennecos-build-img_archlinux.sh --mount` (if you are on arch based distro).
-Then the iso is ready in `iso/` directory.
+Basically you just need your rootfs somewhere, in our case is "mnt/lfs" then run `./liveiso/mkiso.sh mnt/lfs`, make sure you have mounted the FennecOS image using `sudo ./fennecos-build-img.sh --mount` or `sudo ./fennecos-build-img_archlinux.sh --mount` (if you are on arch based distro).
+Then the iso is ready in `/liveiso/iso/` directory.
 But if you want include some customization and installable, theres a few extra step.

-1. Prepare your rootfs of distro of your choice, i recommend write a script to do it, so you can just run it anytime when you want to make an iso.
+1. cd to liveiso folder and prepare your rootfs of distro of your choice, i recommend write a script to do it, so you can just run it anytime when you want to make an iso.
 Just modify it to suit your need.
 And i recommend your rootfs directory named `rootfs-<distro name>`, because `mkiso.sh` script use that 'distro name' for customization dir & output iso.
 I suggest make it clean, less modified as possible, any modification put it in `liverootfs-<distro name>`, `live_script.sh` or `post-install.sh` instead.
 2. Prepare your customization files inside `liverootfs-<distro name>` dir.
 You can copy over from `liverootfs` (global customization files) directory then modify it to suit your need.
 For config files like '.Xdefaults', '.bash_profile', '.bashrc' and etc. that should be in user's HOME, place it in `liverootfs-<distro name>/etc/skel/` directory, this skel files will automatically copied over when user is created.
 3. Modify `liverootfs-<distro name>/root/live_script.sh` for your live session like, make temporary live user, set its password, enable systemd services and etc. This `live_script.sh` is executed inside initramfs just before live system is loaded, so whatever change you made to live session in this script only affect live session.
 4. Modify `liverootfs-<distro name>/root/post-install.sh` if you want your live distro installable, whatever value got from installer is passed to this script to configure final installed system, so this `post-install.sh` depends on your distro how to configure it. (see provided `post-install.sh`).